What is a radiologist and what do they do?

-A report from our radiologist detailing the findings and recommendations is delivered to your doctor, in most cases, within 24-48 hours.
+A report from our radiologist detailing the findings and recommendations is delivered to your doctor, and available to you via the patient portal, in most cases, within 24-48 hours.
 Your doctor will review the report with you in accordance to their office protocol.
 Cardiology reports are delivered within 3-5 business days. *Please note if we are waiting for your prior images, this could delay the results.

 Why do you need my prior imaging?

 Having access to your prior images is very important.
 The radiologist uses them for comparison.
 Prior exams can help identify any changes that have occurred since your last exam and may help eliminate the need for additional imaging.